fdoxyz/visualcosita/src/content/post/kubernetes-integration-with-rake-tasks.md

 ## Conclusion

-We might be falling into anti-pattern architecture, or even re-inventing the wheel (\*cough\* Helm \*cough\*).
-But we've found this sweet spot that works for us and by open sourcing it we can only hope to improve the project more than we can behind closed doors by ourselves.
+We might be falling into anti-pattern architecture, or even re-inventing the wheel in some way (\*cough\* Helm \*cough\*) but we've found this sweet spot that works for us.

+By open sourcing it we can only hope to improve the project more than we can behind closed doors by ourselves.
 Hope it helps in any way possible, Pura Vida.